 You can barely see the tent and tarp behind the canoe in the pic below.
 With the chores done, we’re getting ready for a cup of coffee!

 Wednesday, August 14 (Day 18)

 We paddled to the end of Derraugh Lake and looked for the portage take-out.
-We were in the general area where prospectors had located a 200-meter gold-bearing quartz vein in the mid-1930’s.
-In fact, it had been a J.E.
+We were in the general area where prospectors had located a 200-meter gold-bearing quartz vein in the mid-1930s.
+In fact, it had been J.E.
 Derraugh, then the vice-president and manager of Jedder Gold Mines Ltd., who had made the discovery.
-Nothing ever became of what they were hoping would be another Red Lake gold strike but now we do have a Derraugh Lake.
+Nothing ever became of what they hoped would be another Red Lake gold strike, but now we have a Derraugh Lake.